 Discovery Study 1

 Step 1.
 Read a passage.
 A passage has an italicized heading.
-Some passages are short; some are long.
-Generally, there is more than one passage per chapter.
+Some passages are short, some are long.
+Usually there is more than one passage per chapter.
 Read the passage a few times.
-One way is to read it aloud and again silently.
+One way is to read it aloud and then again silently.

 Step 2.
 Retell the passage.
 As a group, without looking at the passage, try to summarize it aloud.
 Keep adding to the first summary until the group is comfortable with a final version.